squinkylabs/SquinkyVCV/docs/saws.md

 If both the left and right outputs are patched, Saws will generate stereo by panning the 7 sawtooth oscillators across the stereo field.

 In classic mode, stereo operation takes almost no extra CPU.
 In the versions with less aliasing, stereo will take about twice as much CPU.

+Make sure not to patch both outputs if you do not intend to use them.
+If you only listen to one side of stereo it won't sound as good as just using mono.

 ## The controls